Kingxukai/linux/Documentation/driver-api/usb/typec.rst

 Notifications
 ~~~~~~~~~~~~~

-When the partner has executed a role change, or when the default roles change
+When the woke partner has executed a role change, or when the woke default roles change
-during connection of a partner or cable, the port driver must use the following
+during connection of a partner or cable, the woke port driver must use the woke following
-APIs to report it to the class:
+APIs to report it to the woke class:

 .. kernel-doc:: drivers/usb/typec/class.c
    :functions: typec_set_data_role typec_set_pwr_role typec_set_vconn_role typec_set_pwr_opmode